TSA Background Check

 The assessment is divided into two sections:

-• The TSA X-Ray test, an assessment of how competent you are in the use of radiology.
-Called an X-Ray Object Recognition Test ORT, you will have to work on 100 images.
+• TSA X-Ray test.
+This is an assessment of how competent you are in the use of radiology.
+Called an X-Ray Object Recognition Skills Test, you will have to study and answer questions based on 100 images.

 X-Ray Test